cucumber/docs/content/gherkin.md

 the feature, the trailing portion (after the keyword) of each step is matched to a code block, called a [step definition](/step-definitions/).

-A Gherkin source file usually looks like this.
+A Gherkin source file will usually contain a feature and several scenarios and/or scenario outlines that describe this feature.
+For example:

 ```gherkin
 Feature: Some terse yet descriptive text of what is desired